pxd222PranavDhinakar/CSDS440-Stuff/README.md

   - This directory contains materials from the second half of the semester when I was working with a group.
 It includes code and notes on the Naive Bayes classifier.

 - **CSDS440-F23-6**
-  - Contains materials from the first half of the semester when I was solo in the class.
+  - Contains materials from the first half of the semester when I was solo in the class and is imbued with lost pieces of my sanity.
 This directory focuses on the ID3 algorithm and decision trees.

 - **csds440project-f23-2**
   - This directory includes code and documentation for our final research projects written by my group and me.